patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-24-how-to-rock-flowing-with-git.md

 fix-old = "!f() { git commit --fixup=$(git rev-parse HEAD~$(($1-1))); }; f"
 ```

-With that, you can use `fit fix-old 3` to fix the `HEAD~3` commit.
+With that, you can use `git fix-old 3` to fix the `HEAD~3` commit.

 ## Git rebase -i (Interactive rebase)

-Interactive rebase is a powerful command, and much more powerful and human friend with interactive mode.
+Interactive rebase is a powerful command, and it becomes much more powerful and human friendly with interactive mode.

 {% img(url="/assets/how_to_rock/rebase-i.png") %}
  git rebase -i --autosquash origin/master